ljw1004/vbspec/vb/statements.md

 *Control flow* is the sequence in which statements and expressions are executed.
 The order of execution depends on the particular statement or expression.

-For example, when evaluating an addition operator (Section 11.3), first the left operand is evaluated, then the right operand, and then the operator itself.
-Blocks are executed (Section 10.1.2) by first executing their first substatement, and then proceeding one by one through the statements of the block.
+For example, when evaluating an addition operator (Section [Addition Operator](expressions.md#addition-operator)), first the left operand is evaluated, then the right operand, and then the operator itself.
+Blocks are executed (Section [Blocks and Labels](statements.md#blocks-and-labels)) by first executing their first substatement, and then proceeding one by one through the statements of the block.

 Implicit in this ordering is the concept of a *control point*, which is the next operation to be executed.
 When a method is invoked (or "called"), we say it creates an *instance* of the method.
 A method instance consists of its own copy of the method's parameters and local variables, and its own control point.